-Figure 7: M6 fixing screws on the wheel plate
+Figure 7: M6 fixing screws on the wheel plate (view from outer side of product, drive wheel removed)

-Figure 8: M6 nuts on the wheel plate
+Figure 8: M6 nuts of the wheel plate (view from the inner side of the product)

 - Remove the wheel plates on both sides by unscrewing the four M6 fixing screws (AF 5 mm) with the M6 nuts (AF 10 mm). - 2.
 Then turn the wheel plate by 180° and position it behind the same frame holes as before.
-Ensure that you mount the track spacers and the camber wedges (between the frame and the wheel plate, see Fig. 67 and 70) exactly as they were installed exfactory upon delivery (they must not be rotated with the wheel plate).
+Ensure that you mount the track spacers and the camber wedges (between the frame and the wheel plate, see Fig. 8) exactly as they were installed ex-factory upon delivery (they must not be rotated with the wheel plate).
 In addition, the wheel plate can be mounted ex-factory on the inside or outside of the frame.
 Again, make sure that you re-mount the wheel plates as they were ex-factory upon delivery. - Now reattach the M6 fixing screws (AF 5 mm) with M6 nuts (AF 10 mm) and tighten them to 7 Nm.
 Ensure that both washers are reinstalled on each screw. - 4.
 Then the drive wheel bushing is mounted in the other slot.
 Observe the instructions in Chapter 17.1.1.